wrobins/cordova-plugin-msal/README.md

 Note that once the logger is started it can't be stopped for the duration of your app being open.
 This is a limitation from Android's implementation of MSAL; once the logger callback has been defined it can't be modified or an exception is thrown.

 ## Troubleshooting
 This plugin uses androidx features.
-If you get an error complaining about conflicting dependencies, you might need to add a couple of plugins to provide androidx compatibility, but your results may vary depending on if you are building locally or with a cloud-based utility.
+If you are trying to target certain older Android builds and get an error complaining about conflicting dependencies at buildtime, you might need to add a couple of plugins to provide androidx compatibility, but your results may vary depending on if you are building locally or with a cloud-based utility.
 <pre>
 cordova plugin add cordova-plugin-androidx cordova plugin add cordova-plugin-androidx-adapter